 REF 809.2 M178h vols.
 1-5

 REF 792.03 Ox2k v.
 1-2.
-See also the online version on our Reference Sources Online page.
+See also the online version of Oxford Encyclopedia of Theatre and Performance.

 Selected Theatre Criticism / Edited by Anthony Slide.
 Metuchen, NJ: Scarecrow Press, 1985-

 REF 792.015 Se48 v.
 1, 1900-1919; v.
 2, 1920-1930; v.
 3, 1930-1950..

 Selected reprints (i.e., the entire review) of theater reviews for the years covered.